Syn Lancewood Soprano D Review

 Air volume requirements: Average.
 I didn't note that this whistle took any special amount of air to keep playing.
 I didn't run out of breath especially soon, nor was I able to play for especially long periods between breaths.
 It's a solid average in this regard.

 Air pressure requirements: Medium.
-The whistle has a small amount of back pressure, and if you're in any way shy, you'll drop from the 2nd ocatve into the first.
+The whistle has a small amount of back pressure, and if you're in any way shy, you'll drop from the 2nd octave into the first.
 This is in line with what I expect from a somewhat-loud wooden whistle.

 Clogging: This is the first wooden whistle I've ever played that didn't clog all up on me.
 But then again, I've moved 400 miles away from the coastline, so I can't say that had nothing to do with it.
 Regardless of the reason, I didn't experience any clogging issues with the whistle.
 Hooray!